How to Open and Work With a DMG File in Windows

 - Download and install 7-Zip or alternative extractor if you don’t have it already.

 - Right click the DMG file in Windows Explorer and select Extract.

 - Extract the file somewhere safe.
 It may take your computer a while to perform this action as the file may be enormous.
 You’ll also need enough free space on your hard drive.

 - Open the folder 7-Zip created to browse the contents.

 Although this won’t help you do much with the actual content within the drive, you can use 7-Zip to view the content within the disk image itself.
 If 7-Zip struggles to extract your file, try right-clicking and using the Open Archive option.

 Convert a DMG file into an ISO

-If you want to be able to really access the contents of the DMG file on a Windows computer, you need to convert it into an ISO.
-Then you can mount it as normal using your ISO program of choice.
-To do this you will need a conversion tool such as AnyToISO, WinArchiver or PowerISO.
+If you absolutely need to be able to access the contents of a .dmg file on your Windows computer, you’ll need to convert it into an ISO file.
+This allows you to mount it as normal using the ISO program of your choice.
+To do this, you’ll need a conversion tool like AnyToISO, WinArchiver or PowerISO.
 Most ISO converters aren’t free, or offer both paid and free tiers, so be aware that you may need to use a Lite version of the app or upgrade to a paid version in order to enter your file contents.

 - Download and install your converter of choice.